High School Credit - AP, IB and A-level or GCSE-level transfer credits

 Students that have successfully completed UBC’s Science One program will receive credit for CHEM 154, MATH 100, MATH 101 and PHYS 153.

-Post Secondary Credit - from British Columbia institutes, colleges or universities
+Post Secondary Credit - from British Columbia institutions, colleges or universities

 Post Secondary Credit - from outside British Columbia

-- Once the course outlines are evaluated, the student will be informed if any change is to be made to his/her transfer credit record.
-The Engineering Student Services will also advise the student of course planning.
+- Once the course outlines are evaluated, you will be informed if any change is to be made to your transfer credit record.